RNA, local moves on plane trees, and transpositions on tableaux: The graph of -local moves in type

-Theorem \ref{theorem: graph local moves} showed that the graph whose vertices are plane trees and whose edges are pairs of plane trees related by $s_i$-local moves is isomorphic to the graph in Definition \ref{definition: graph on tableaux} for the partition $(n,n)$.
-Remark \ref{remark: not all local moves are perms} demonstrated that this graph is a proper subgraph of the graph of plane trees under {\em all} local moves.
+Theorem \ref{theorem: graph local moves} showed that the graph whose vertices are plane trees with $n$ edges and whose edges are $s_i$-local moves is isomorphic to the graph in Definition \ref{definition: graph on tableaux} for the partition $(n,n)$.
+Remark \ref{remark: not all local moves are perms} demonstrated that this graph is a subgraph (proper subgraph for $n > 2$) of the graph of plane trees under {\em all} local moves.

 Heitsch studied the graph of plane trees under {\em all} local moves and compared it to similar graphs for other combinatorial objects enumerated by Catalan numbers \cite{Hei}.
-However when we remove edges, many of those properties no longer hold.
-We explore these statistics in this section.
-In later sections we will look at local moves corresponding to Weyl groups other than the symmetric group.
-In this section we restrict to the partition $(n,n)$ and denote the graph from Definition \ref{definition: graph on tableaux} by $G^A$.
+However when we remove edges from these graphs, many of Heitsch's properties no longer hold.
+We explore the statistics of these modified graphs in this section.
+We restrict our attention to the partition $(n,n)$ and denote the graph from Definition \ref{definition: graph on tableaux} by $G^A$.
 We refer to $G^A$ as the graph of $s_i$-local moves in type $A$.
+Note that the permutations whose corresponding maps $s_i$ are defined on this partition are in $S_{2n}$ rather than $S_n$.
+(In later sections we look at local moves corresponding to other Weyl groups.)

 We begin by proving that the graph of $s_i$-local moves is still connected in type $A$.

 \begin{proposition} The graph $G^A$ is connected. \end{proposition}